-- The top two methods that consumers used to assess their paint needs were to take measurements themselves (38%) and to ask a salesperson for assistance (36%). - Next most common were to look up recommendations online (20%) or to follow the instructions on the paint can label (19%). - 12% used a web-based paint calculator to determine the amount of paint to buy.
+- The top two methods that consumers used to assess their paint needs were to take measurements themselves (53%) and to ask a salesperson for assistance (28%). - Next most common was to follow the instructions on the paint can label (12%). - Relatively few looked up recommendations online (9%) or used paint calculators (9%).